FactomProject/factom-docs/api/includes/_wallet-api.md

 }
 ```

 You can use this method help you replace one of the keys of an identity.
-This will need to be done if you feel that key is compromised or have been in use for too long.Repolacing a key is done by adding a structured entry onto the identity's Factom chain.
+This will need to be done if you feel that the key is compromised or have been in use for too long.
+Replacing a key is done by adding a structured entry onto the identity's Factom chain.
 The `compose-identity-key-replacement` method will return the API calls needed to create that entry.

-The entry will be contructed based on the information you inclide in the request.
+The entry will be constructed based on the information you included in the request.

 `chain_id`
 This is the ID of the identity chain in question.